tehqin/EvoStone/README.md

 dotnet bin/StrategySearch.dll config/rogue_me_exp.tml
 ```

 The first parameter passed is the config file for the experiment.
 Here we are running MAP-Elites using the Tempo Rogue deck.
-However, the search isn't moving because it doesn't have any worker nodes to run work.
+However, the search isn't moving because it doesn't have any worker nodes to play games.
 To start a worker node, run the following command.

 ```
 dotnet bin/DeckEvaluator.dll 1